mp-designer/mp-designer.github.io/src/projects/96-QR-menu.md

 I want the digital menu to show portion size, ingredients, and staff picks, so I can reduce questions and speed up service."_

-_"When I move my food truck to a new location,
-I want to update the address in my menu/app quickly, so customers can always find me."_

-_"When I’m considering a new tool for my restaurant,
-I want a free or affordable version, so I can test it without financial risk."_

-_"When I post on social media,
-I want to link or embed my menu, so customers can immediately check what’s available."_

 _"When I'm dining in a foreign country and can’t speak the local language, I want the menu to be available in English with clear dish descriptions, so I can confidently place an order without needing help from staff."_

-_"When I’m trying to communicate with a waiter who doesn’t speak English, I want to rely on a digital menu with multilingual support, so I avoid misunderstandings and feel more welcome."_

 _"When I'm unfamiliar with the local cuisine,
  I want to see pictures of each dish, so I can decide based on appearance and avoid surprises."_

-_"When I don't understand a dish name or description, I want to select my order based on clear visuals, so I can still make an informed choice."_

 _"When the menu uses only traditional or regional names, I want short explanations or ingredient lists, so I can quickly understand what the dish contains."_

-_"When a menu is long and filled with unfamiliar items, I want quick filters or highlights (e.g., chef’s picks, vegetarian, spicy), so I can shorten decision time and reduce decision fatigue."_

 _"When I’m browsing the menu,
 I want to see a list of key ingredients for each dish, so I can avoid allergens, unwanted ingredients, or meat if I’m vegetarian."_

-_"When I’m at a restaurant,
-I want to know upfront whether I can pay by card or digitally, so I don’t face inconvenience or embarrassment when it’s time to pay."_

 _"When I'm choosing a dish,
 I want to know if it’s meant for sharing or is an individual portion, so I don’t overorder or waste food."_

-_"When I’m reviewing the menu,
-I want an easy way to search or filter by dish type or ingredient, so I can quickly find what I want without scanning every item."_

 ## Market Insights
 * about 42,000 potential establishments in Portugal